jaldabaoth-code/The-Kingdom-Of-Colchis/README.md

 <h1>The Kingdom Of Colchis (Tech Challenge Quest, WCS Web PHP)</h1>

-### "The challenge" is to create a site web in 1 day to show his basic skills in web dev
+### "The Challenge" is to create a site web in 1 day to show his basic skills in web dev

 ---